-Public transport in Northern Cyprus
+Public Transportation in Northern Cyprus

 City Buses in Northern Cyprus

-The bus fleet is not new, and the vehicles are often closer in size to minibuses, except for the city buses in Nicosia.
+The bus fleet is not new, and the vehicles are often closer in size to minibuses, except for city buses in Nicosia.

 - Nicosia